The History of The Sedalia Country Club

 SCC Club House

-The Sedalia Country Club purchased Walnut Hills Country Club in August 1977.
+The Sedalia Country Club purchased the Walnut Hills Country Club in August 1977 where it currently resides.

 SCC Club House